Rainbow Class at Prince of Wales

 A display of our good work.

-The group is staffed by a teacher, Lindsay Sluter, and teaching assistants, Sharon Fromet (full time) and Marissa Mills (Fridays only).
+The group is staffed by a teacher, Lindsay Sluter, and teaching assistant, Sharon Fromet.
 With consistent and constant adults the children can experience a stable environment where adults and children work together, mistakes and problems are discussed, where firm boundaries are put into place and where children gain confidence and learn about themselves and their world at a pace and in a manner which suits them.

 Why do children attend Rainbow Class?